 If we sell masks, should we have a disclaimer?
 Something along the lines of “This mask is not to be used as a substitute for a surgical mask, an N-95 respirator, or a replacement for medical grade Personal Protection Equipment.
 The use of a face mask is intended to supplement but not replace recommended measures to stop the community spread of communicable diseases, such as COVID-19.”?

-Yes, this would be good warning and disclaimer to use when selling a product such as face masks.
+Yes, this would be a good warning and disclaimer to use when selling a product such as face masks.
 It is good to remind people that you are not selling medical-grade face masks.

 Does the insurance company have a concern regarding PTAs purchasing quantities of masks for use at a school?